5igm4/3140Group1BackBone/README.md

 Accel methods were changed to work with bouncing

 Methods Added:
-Move was added to give the player object movement and it utilizes the keyboard listener Several draw functions were added to reduce the amount of lines needed to create objects/ print text shouldBounce was created to determine if the game object should bounce or not isGameOver checks if the game should end doGameOver actually ends the game
+Move was added to give the player object movement and it utilizes the keyboard listener.
+Several draw functions were added to reduce the amount of lines needed to create objects/ print text. shouldBounce was created to determine if the game object should bounce or not. isGameOver checks if the game should end. doGameOver actually ends the game.